 It’s challenging to protect them from insects and diseases organically, but I keep trying and learning.
 For nine years now I’ve grown more and more plants, and increased my experience with organic gardening.

-One of my ideas about country life is that you can have as many animals as you want, so we’ve also had fun raising an assortment of animals.
-We used to have a dog named Hattie, and she once had a litter of thirteen puppies.
+One of my ideas about country life is that you can have as many animals as you want, so we’ve also had fun raising an assortment of them.
+We used to have a dog named Hattie, and she once had a litter of thirteen.
 It seems like we also had a litter of kittens around the same time.

 I’ve loved seeing my kids with all the kittens and puppies, chicks and rabbits.
 What child doesn’t like animals?!